irabanta/agentic-ai-distributed-decentralized/README.md

 ## Approach of Development
 Development approach will be bottom-up.
 This means we will be starting by developing MCP Servers like Loan Process, Credit Score, Document Store, Rules Engine, Queue MCP.
 After that, we will build the Agents and Controller Agent.

+The project leverages open-source SDKs for each technology stack that fully implements the MCP specifications.
+These SDKs provide ready-to-use components for quickly creating new MCP servers that expose resources, prompts, and tools, as well as MCP clients capable of connecting to any MCP server with OAuth integration.
+The SDKs support standard transports including stdio and streamable HTTP, ensuring consistent communication patterns across different implementations.
+This approach significantly reduces development time while maintaining protocol compliance and interoperability across the distributed system.

 ## Technologies, Standards & SDKs
 - **Typescript**: ([MCP](https://github.com/modelcontextprotocol/typescript-sdk)), ([A2A](https://github.com/a2aproject/a2a-java))
 - **.NET, C#**: ([MCP](https://github.com/modelcontextprotocol/csharp-sdk)), ([A2A](https://github.com/a2aproject/a2a-dotnet))